12. 05. 2025 Matteo Cipolletta Log Management, Log-SIEM

 It’s fast, repeatable, and completely offline.

-You also need to make sure to have configured properly your Fleet Settings on Elasticsearch with the new Elastic Artifacts Repository.
+You also need to ensure you have properly configured your Fleet Settings on Elasticsearch with the new Elastic Artifacts Repository.

 Why It Works Well

-This solution gave us a number of important benefits:
+This solution gives us a number of important benefits:

-• Security First: No internet access is required on critical systems.
+• Security First: Critical systems don’t need internet access

 Future Improvements